 What is your biggest travel dream?

-In the beginning traveling was our hobby.
-Quickly and unnoticable it turned into our passion.
+In the beginning, traveling was our hobby.
+Quickly and unnoticeable it turned into our passion.
 Then we thrived for turning our passion into our job.
 That was because traveling had already become our lifestyle.